 When you take a look at all the many different single-purpose products that the above four can replace, you’ll see the advantage of using fewer, more versatile products.
 Think of all the separate bottles—I’m counting nine from only the uses I’ve discussed above (there are more)—that are pulling money from your wallet and cluttering up your cabinets.
 Now you’re down to just four.

 My son, who now towers over me, is perfectly fine.
 There was no damage from that 409 moment, but what if I in my well-meaning desire to have a clean house had been using something far more caustic that day?
 What if it had been bleach?
 The irony is that we clean because we want to do the right thing—to keep a healthy environment around us, and to promote health and well-being in ourselves and those we love.
 The idea that, in doing so, I opened the door for harm to my son spurs me still to examine everything I use.
 With the mildness of these green cleaners, I feel perfectly comfortable having young kids use them, too.
 And the fact that green cleaners are cheaper and better for the environment is the best of all worlds.

 *Prices mentioned are current as of February 28, 2022.
 Although we control the price at which we sell to retailers and provide a suggested retail price (SRP), it is completely up to the retailer whether they want to make a lower or higher margin on our products.
-We cannot control the price at which a retailer sells our products in their stores.
 Pricing will always vary from retailer to retailer.
 The only retail prices we can enforce are the prices on our webstore.

 Sal Suds cleaner shows >60% biodegradation after 28 days per ISO 14593